 1. Company Location

-Traders based in the EU will be required to provide a geographical address for their business.
+Traders will be required to provide a geographical address for their business.
 This does not need to be prominent and could be within their terms and conditions, as long as it is provided.
 It is a common misconception that if a website has a .co.uk address or UK contact details that the business is based here.
 This is not necessarily the case.
 If the address is difficult to find, you may have difficulty asserting your legal rights against this trader if there is a problem.

 2. Pre-Purchase Information

 The law states that the consumer must be given enough information, prior to the purchase, to enable them to make a suitably informed purchasing decision.
 In general terms, this means they cannot withhold important information or provide misleading information.
 As a minimum, you can expect that they will provide clear and accurate information for the following: